docker/extensions-sdk/docs/dev/api/reference/interfaces/DockerDesktopClient.md

 - `output.parseJsonObject(): any` parses a well-formed json output.
 - `output.parseJsonLines(): any[]` parses each output line as a json object.

-If the output of the command is too long, or you need to get the output as a stream, you can use the spawnDockerCmd function:
+If the output of the command is too long, or you need to get the output as a stream you can use the spawnDockerCmd function:

 ```typescript
 window.ddClient.spawnDockerCmd("logs", ["-f", "..."], (data, error) => {